KeaganErasmus/shooter/README.md

 A small top down shooter game inspired by the Binding of Isaac and Vampire Survivors created in Pygame.

 ## Features
-4 way directional shooting
+4 way directional shooting,
 infinite enemy spawns

 ## Want to add
-Scoring system
+Scoring system,
-Art
+Art,
-Upgrades?
+Upgrades?,
 Menu?

 ## What I have learnt
-better project structure than my other Pygame projects simple following AI
+better project structure than my other Pygame projects, simple following AI